Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How is postpartum depression treated?

-- Psychotherapy: During therapy, you will talk with caregivers about how to cope with your feelings and moods.
+- A therapist can help you find ways to cope with your feelings.
 This can be done alone or in a group.
-It may also be done with family members or your partner.

 What can I do to feel better?

 You may feel better quickly, or if may take a few weeks to feel better.
 Be patient with yourself.
 Do the following to take care of yourself:

 - Rest as needed.
 Take a nap or rest while your baby sleeps.
 Ask someone to watch your baby while you nap.